AgentLeak: A Benchmark for Internal-Channel Privacy Leakage in Multi-Agent LLM Systems: Related Work

 \subsection{Multi-Agent LLM Frameworks}

 The past two years have seen rapid growth in multi-agent frameworks.
 We examine each one through the lens of privacy.

 \textbf{LangChain}~\cite{langchain2023} was the first to popularize a modular approach with composable primitives for tools, memory, and chain-of-thought reasoning.
-It cleanly separates model invocation from tool execution and state management, which is elegant engineering.
+It cleanly separates model invocation from tool execution and state management, providing a well-structured architecture.
 However, we observe a lack of default mechanisms to sanitize inter-agent messages or restrict memory access.
 Data is typically propagated across components without systematic access control.

 \textbf{CrewAI}~\cite{crewai2024} brought role-based collaboration: developers define ``crews'' where each agent has a specialty and can delegate to peers.
 The structure is appealing, but inter-agent messages carry full task context.
 Inter-agent messages are generally propagated without dedicated filtering mechanisms.